GrizzlyNacho/Chess/README.txt

 To launch the game simply launch index.html in the bin directory or launch the swf directly.

+Next Steps:
+ - Update the art for the pieces
+ - Add suggestion indicators for possible moves

 Design decisions:
  - Flash was used simply because of prior experience in flash
  - Model View Controller architecture as it provides isolation from the game state and the view of the game state.
 This could allow for AI implementation later on.